tytydraco/yessleep/out/The_Safe_Haven_Roadhouse_Part_1.md

 I said, already walking towards the storage room door, waving For him to follow me.

 He directed a defeated sigh at me and hobbled his way to the old cot we have situated in the corner of the room.
-As soon as his head hit the pillow he was passed out snoring!
+He must've been more intoxicated than he thought because as soon as his head hit the pillow he was passed out snoring!
 I sighed and smiled while shaking my head.

 “what a character,” I thought.